Outdoor Fireplace Insert: A Complete Buyer's Guide

 A long, linear insert with glass media fits perfectly in a modern setting, while an insert with traditional logs and a brick interior complements a more classic design.
 You can browse an online project gallery to see how different fireplace styles pair with various paver designs and outdoor layouts.
 The goal is to create a cohesive look where your fireplace is the stunning focal point.

-Factor in Your Local Climate
+How Your Local Climate Affects Your Choice

 Here in Orange County, our mild, coastal climate plays a role in choosing the right fireplace.
 The salty air can be corrosive, so selecting an insert made from durable, rust-resistant materials like stainless steel is a smart move.
 Because of the salt and moisture in the air, you’ll want to plan for regular cleaning to keep your insert looking and working its best.